cloudfoundry-samples/pong_matcher_ruby/README.md

 You should get a 201 Created response.

 Future requests with different player IDs should not cause a match with someone who has already played.
-The program is not yet useful enough to go back and allow people who've already played to play again.
+The program is not yet useful enough to allow pairs who've already played to play again.

 [acceptance-test]:https://github.com/camelpunch/pong_matcher_acceptance